limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 </html>
 ```

-The binary string was decoded to:
+The binary string was decoded to the following.

 ```bash
 # for b in 01100010 01101111 01110011 01110011 00101110 01100111 01101001 01100110; do printf "%02x" $((2#$b)); done | xxd -p -r && echo